Phoenix is an innovative and fully open company, launched by a musical and performing family, with a long history in the arts.

 Brogan was a musical protégée, achieving grade 8 in piano, singing and oboe as a young child; he spent many years winning various music festival classes as a pianist and singer from a very young age.
 He was a music and dance scholar at Brighton College.
 His dance training started at Arts Ed, and then moved to Rox School of Dance, where he studied ballet, tap, modern, jazz, pas de deux and contemporary dance.
 He has performed on stage and screen from the age of 5 years, playing roles such as Judas in Jesus Christ Superstar, Angel in Rent, Michael in Billy Elliot, Jesus in Godspell, Rolf in Sound of Music.
 He recently recorded the tap dancing feet for the BBC Strictly Come Dancing advertisement.

-Brogan is a four-year honours student on the BMus Performance course at the University of Chichester and is now MDing shows for Phoenix and for other companies.
+Brogan is in his final year of a four-year honours BMus Performance degree at the University of Chichester and is now MDing shows for Phoenix and for other companies.
 He is a skilled vocal coach, and in his spare time he performs for charities and at nursing homes in the local area.
 Brogan is a skilled choreographer, with tap being his particular specialism

 Raefn started his career in the industry as a performer, with his first ever appearance aged 6 playing Small Boy in Billy Elliot in the West End.
 Raefn, however, always found the backstage side of the theatre more interesting than what was happening on stage.
 He would constantly question how everything worked in the theatre.
 As Raefn grew older, he eventually transitioned into the technical side of performing.
 He gained a full scholarship to a Stage Management Course at The National Theatre aged just 15.
 Raefn then successfully landed a place at the BRIT School studying Technical Theatre.
-Whilst studying Raefn has continued to freelance, gaining experience on many high profile events in large venues such as Hillsong Carols at Wembley Arena and being a lighting technician at The BRIT Awards 2018.
-Raefn continues to work regularly on these high profile events, as well as supplying key technical support to the local area.
-He is a sought after lighting designer and technician and is always sought after for local productions.
+Whilst studying Raefn continued to freelance, gaining experience on many high profile events in large venues such as Hillsong Carols at Wembley Arena and being a lighting technician at The BRIT Awards 2018.
+SInce leaving Brit he has toured with the UK productions of Dirty Dancing and 9 to 5, and was touring in Europe when lockdown hit.
+Raefn continues to work regularly on high profile events, as well as supplying key technical support to the local area.
+He is a sought after lighting designer and technician and is always keen to support local productions.

 Harris has been a performer all her life, having starred in the 21st anniversary cast of Les Miserables and countless Kenwright tours alongside her many amateur shows.
 Having inside knowledge of the issues surrounding the safety of young people in theatre she is determined to maintain a safe, secure and supportive environment for all performing chilren.